Kiss (1973-present): a Heavy Metal band from New York, New York, USA.

-hen Wicked Lester broke up in 1972, Kiss was formed by Paul Stanley (Real Name: Stanley Bert Eisen; born January 20, 1952; a.k.a.
+hen Wicked Lester broke up in 1972; a band that had released one album featuring an eclectic gathering of tracks and a record deal in the bag, Kiss was formed by Paul Stanley (Real Name: Stanley Bert Eisen; born January 20, 1952; a.k.a.
 Star Child; guitar/vocals) and Gene Simmons (Real Name: Chaim Witz; a.k.a.
-Demon; bass/vocals).
+Demon; bass/vocals) when they quit that former act wanting a new direction.

 See All... ⏬

 From the start, Kiss was a theatrical band; their sexually charged rock fantasies involving fireballs, face paint, spikes and leather gave them the popularity to survive for decades.
+During this time, their music was so greasy, hot and glittery it could have been used to cook fries at the local fast food joint!
 They were now billed as "The Greatest rock 'n' Roll Show On Earth".
 Destroyer (1976) was no different than it's predecessors, and managed to give them a US 11 (and their first UK charting at 22) with the award winning Peter Criss penned and crooned ballad composition Beth; the single of this track would be the biggest hit in their history, and it would become one of the biggest hits in all of the heavy metal genre history!

 The next three albums, Rock And Roll Over (1976), Love Gun (1977) and Kiss Alive II (1977) were also automatic platinum sellers, so much so that the 1977 Gallop poll rated them as the number one act in the USA.
 Kiss had become a marketing bonanza!
 Dolls, lunch boxes, make-up kits, board games and even a Kiss pinball machine were sold.
 Marvel comics made two comic books based on them and there was even a made-for-TV sci-fi film Kiss Meet The Phantom Of The Park, while the fan club had a membership in the millions.
 In 1978 they achieved another coup when all four members released solo records at exactly the same time, a feat never before or since done.
 Because of this they made recording history by shipping the most records to store shelves by a single "unit" (group) in such a short time span; all four were self-titled albums.